 How does one begin the process of detoxification?

 It starts with improving your diet.
-Foods can either be our best medicine or a slow form of poison.
+As I mentioned above, food can either be our best medicine or it can be the cause of our decline.
 In order to start the process of detox, you must discontinue all high-protein animal flesh and dairy products.
 These are the most acid-producing, mucus-forming foods.
 You will need to start incorporating fruits, melons, berries as much as possible into your daily eating regimen.
 Depending on how deep you want to detox, you can also eat some leafy greens and root vegetables (sweet potato, squash etc.), but keep in mind, cooked food slows down detox and healing.
 Raw foods, in the form of fruits, melons and berries are the best foods to consume for detoxing at a cellular level.

 This sounds like a lot of sugar!
 Isn’t eating that much fruit bad for you?